-You also can program the power button so that by pressing the power button you can turn off the computer or put the computer into sleep or hibernation mode.
-To achieve this, you need to change your power plan settings.
-To access power plan settings, do the following:
+You also can define what the power button does.
+For example, by pressing the power button, you can turn off the computer or put the computer into sleep or hibernation mode.
+To change what the power button does, do the following: